kites/kites-challenge-1/README.md

 3. Implement `hours.parse` in `lib/index.js`
 4. Ensure all tests pass in node via `npm test`
 5. Ensure all tests pass in phantomjs and all browsers
-6. When finished, send us your code for review OR send us a link to the public repository you used (preferred).
+6. When finished, email us your code for review OR send us a link to the public repository you used (preferred).

 ## Hints

 * Before starting, study the input grammar in `test/index.js` very carefully.
 * We deliberately excluded some edge cases to make your implementation easier.
-You do not need to implement a full-blown solution that will parse every single possible way of writing store opening hours; just the ones listed in the test file.
+You do not need to implement a full-blown solution that will parse every possible way of writing store opening hours; just the ones listed in the test file.
 * After writing a correct implementation in English, dealing with Chinese input should be relatively trivial.
 * At Kites, we use [zuul](https://github.com/defunctzombie/zuul) and [SauceLabs](https://saucelabs.com/) to do our browser testing.
 SauceLabs includes nice [free testing support](https://saucelabs.com/opensauce) for public repositories.